 My Contactually magum opus — this is essentially an onboarding video designed to show new users how to get started the right way with the product.
 I put a ton of work into this one, and probably pushed Keynote further than it should go.

 Bamboo was a place with very few creative limits, and since I was in my mid-late 20’s when I worked there, I basically tried to out-do myself with each product video.
-This one was pretty over the top, but I enjoyed making it.
+This one was pretty over the top (it was also more of a gimmick package than a product), but I enjoyed making it.
 All of the animations were built in Flash, and then I cut everything together in Adobe Premiere.

 This is probably the second most ridiculous video I ever made for work, and one of the few I appear in.
 I’m wearing the Panda costume.
 As with many of the weirder ideas I’ve been asked to execute, this one developed quickly, and was finished in just a couple hours.
 Hat tip to Mike O’Brien for some amazing facial expressions.